rylanharper/nitrogen/README.md

 ### Filtering Products

 To enable product filtering, install the [Shopify Search & Discovery](https://apps.shopify.com/search-and-discovery?search_id=81e9e3f8-f482-4c8c-83c2-a80090d606df&surface_detail=search+and+discovery&surface_inter_position=1&surface_intra_position=5&surface_type=search) app and set up basic filters.
-Once this is installed, navigate to `Shopify Search & Discovery` → `Filters`.
+Once this is installed, navigate to `Apps` → `Shopify Search & Discovery` → `Filters`.
 You'll likely need to remove some default filter options within the filter admin settings, or you can add more filters if needed.
 This template uses the `availability`, `color`, `size`, and `productType` filter options.

 ### Metafields